redis/node-redis/README.md

 The only difference between .batch and .multi is that no transaction is going to be used.
 Be aware that the errors are - just like in multi statements - in the result.
 Otherwise both, errors and results could be returned at the same time.

-If you fire many commands at once this is going to **boost the execution speed by up to 400%** [sic!] compared to fireing the same commands in a loop without waiting for the result!
+If you fire many commands at once this is going to boost the execution speed significantly compared to fireing the same commands in a loop without waiting for the result!
 See the benchmarks for further comparison.
 Please remember that all commands are kept in memory until they are fired.

 ## Monitor mode